 The pins are usually made of stainless steel, tungsten, titanium, or ceramics.
-Manufacturing of stainless-steel pins is difficult and their production can leave residues on the surface, like impurities or contaminants, which can have negative impact on the array results.
+Manufacturing of stainless-steel pins is difficult and their production can leave residues on the surface, like impurities or contaminants, which can have a negative impact on the array results.
 Occasionally there can be found mechanical traces, like grind marks or polish lines on the surface of the pin.
-Titanium is more difficult for fabrication, which leads to low accuracy of the pin shape, while tungsten carbide is susceptible to easy breaking especially at the tip of the pin.
+Titanium is more difficult to fabricate, which leads to low accuracy of the pin shape, while tungsten carbide is susceptible to easy breaking, especially at the tip of the pin.
 Ceramics are robust, the pins using ceramic tips are less susceptible to damage caused by tapping forces.
-In general, the proper pin production is necessary, as the pins should resist to corrosion, deformation and their surface has to be uniform, to deliver the same spots.
-It is a must to be wear resistant and necessity to withstand thousands hits against the glass slides without any change of properties.
+In general, proper pin production is necessary, as the pins should resist corrosion and deformation and their surface has to be uniform, to deliver the same spots.
+It is a must to be wear-resistant and necessary to withstand thousands of hits against the glass slides without any change of properties.

-The principle of the spilt pins is the same as at the capillary pins, the liquid is loaded by capillary forces into a small, closed channel made in the pin.
-When the pin touches a substrate surface, low volumes of liquid are transferred onto the surface, depending on materials, shapes, and diameters of the pins.
+The principle of the split pins is the same as at the capillary pins, the liquid is loaded by capillary forces into a small, closed channel made in the pin.
+When the pin touches a substrate surface, low volumes of liquid are transferred onto the surface, depending on the materials, shapes, and diameters of the pins.
 With the split pins it is especially important, the material they are made of, as they are sensitive to deformation due to the tip structure.
-Next to the deformation, another issue is the clogging and contamination, especially when spotting protein solutions.
-In this case the solution can be using pins with bigger tips.
-Unfortunately, then it is necessary to make a compromise between accuracy and clogging, because bigger slits can cause lower accuracy of spots.
+Next to the deformation, another issue is clogging and contamination, especially when spotting protein solutions.
+In this case, the solution can be using pins with bigger tips.
+Unfortunately, then it is necessary to make a compromise between accuracy and clogging because bigger slits can cause lower accuracy of spots.

-Recently, there have been developed silicon pins as an alternative to the metal pins.
-Silicon has many advantages compared to metal, including reproducibility, material properties and cost effectivity.
-The pins are much lighter and causes less forces on the pin tips while printing.
+Recently, there have been developed silicon pins as an alternative to metal pins.
+Silicon has many advantages compared to metal, including reproducibility, material properties, and cost-effectiveness.
+The pins are much lighter and cause less force on the pin tips while printing.
 The disadvantage is occasionally damaging the substrate coating, producing doughnut-shaped spots.
-From these reasons silicon pins are not very often used in microarray spotting.
+For these reasons, silicon pins are not very often used in microarray spotting.

 Spotting with pins